RP-12000/pianotilespro/README.md

 Also, the keys to trigger hold notes need to be held until the hold note completely disappears.

 Finally, if notes needs to be tapped at the same time they will have a yellow outline.

+The score will be shown on the top right corner of the game, in bold.

+The current combo will be shown on the top right corner of the game, in bold.

+Beneath the score is the accuracy.

+Beneath the combo is the username.
+If it in autoplay mode, the username will be shown in green.

+At the bottom left corner is the song name.

+At the bottom left corner is the chart level.

+The pause button is at the top left corner.
+After pausing, the three buttons that appear in the middle of the screen are go back, restart, and continue from left to right.

 *********************************